|

 b.
 There is something decidedly different about coldly and calculatedly

-innocent dying by accident.
-Indeed, the former is so utterly unacceptable and
+dying by accident.
+Indeed, the former is so utterly unacceptable and abhorrent

-abhorrent to the vast majority of people that only the cruelest of psychopaths
+to the vast majority of people that only the most cruel of psychopaths would

-all-powerful state to do what only the cruelest of psychopaths would ever do.
+all-powerful state to do what only the most cruel of psychopaths would

 And, surely, nothing could be more stupid than to allow an all-powerful state